OctopusDeploy/blog/blog/2019-04/octopus-release-2019.3-lts/index.md

 ## When should I install 2019.3 LTS?

 There is no time like the present!
 You can upgrade to Octopus Server `2019.3 LTS` now.
-We've had thousands of customers upgrade smoothly to `2018.9` and the upgrade to `2019.3 LTS` is cut from the same code.
+We've had hundreds of customers upgrade smoothly to `2019.2` and the upgrade to `2019.3 LTS` is cut from the same code.

 You can [download Octopus Server 2019.3 LTS](https://octopus.com/downloads) now!